USS Maine Anchor.

 Plaque for anchor.

-In 1912, the United States Navy recovered remains, refloated the Maine, towed it out to open sea, and sank it again.
-But first they salvaged masts, port holes, and even a fancy Captain's tea set to send home for memorials and museums across the nation.
+In 1912, the United States Navy recovered remains, re-floated the Maine, towed it out to open sea, and sank it again.
+But first they salvaged masts, portholes, and even a fancy Captain's tea set to send home for memorials and museums across the nation.

+The park is arrayed on a forested slope, on the way up to Reading's famous Pagoda on Mt.
+Penn.
 The anchor, propped against a stone and firmly bolted down, is adjacent to North 11th Street.
-Since the ship was already anchored the night of the fateful blast, one could argue -- at least one sitting drunk in a Reading bar -- that this is the only part of the Maine that wasn't sunk by Spanish perfidy.
+Since the ship was already anchored the night of the fateful blast, one could argue that this is the only part of the Maine that wasn't sunk by Spanish perfidy.

-The City Park is thick with other memorials and statues -- a firefighter monument, policeman statue, Vietnam Memorial, and a kid-sized fairy tale castle, to mention a few.
-It's all well maintained and free of vandalism -- perhaps because the park houses a city police station with a dozen cruisers in the parking lot.
+The City Park is thick with other memorials and statues: a firefighter monument, policeman statue, and Vietnam Memorial.
+At one time it had a kid-sized fairy tale castle, but it was later razed, according to one Tipster: "The city cited high maintenance costs as well as its frequent use by drug dealers and the amorous."
+It's all now well-maintained and free of vandalism, perhaps because the park now houses a city police station with a dozen cruisers in the parking lot.

 Also see: Bathtub from the U.S.S.
 Maine | Ventilator Cowl from the U.S.S.
 Maine

-Anchor from U.S.S.
+Anchor from the U.S.S.
 Maine

 Address: